 Overnight Cinnamon Rolls

 Ooey gooey goodness awaits with these overnight cinnamon rolls.
-Nothing beets homemade cinnamon rolls freshly baked on a Saturday morning.
+Nothing beats homemade cinnamon rolls freshly baked on a Saturday morning.
 Making them a favorite of kids and adults alike.
 Cinnamon rolls bring memories of days gone by when you had a grandma that baked these gooey rolls for you on the holidays.
-The dough is moist, flaky, filled with cinnamon and brown sugar and topped with a vanilla icing just waiting to be devoured.
+The dough is moist, flaky, filled with cinnamon and brown sugar, and topped with vanilla icing just waiting to be devoured.

 1/2 cup of water (tepid to touch)